 The standard for what is normal blood pressure was set by a group of experts known as The Joint National Committee on Prevention, Detection, Evaluation and Treatment of High Blood Pressure.
-Their data states that blood pressure readings indicate one of these three stages are hypotension (low blood pressure), normotension (normal blood pressure), or hypertension (high blood pressure).
+Their data states that blood pressure readings indicate one of these three stages, which are hypotension (low blood pressure), normotension (normal blood pressure), or hypertension (high blood pressure).

 We all aim for normotension which of course is ideal, because it is a fact that a normal reading is the best indicator of longevity.
-And that means maintaining blood pressure levels slightly below 120/80 mmHg.
+And, that means maintaining blood pressure levels slightly below 120/80 mmHg.

 Blood pressure is essential for life and we all need to have a certain amount to keep our circulation going.
 Without an adequate amount your blood would not be able to reach all the cells within your body to supply them with the oxygen and nutrients you need for life itself.